kawine/blog/_posts/2019-06-21-word-analogies.markdown

 2. Similar analogies, such as *capital-world* and *capital-common-countries*, have similar mean csPMI values.
 Our theory implies this, since similar analogies have similar translation vectors.

-3. As the mean csPMI changes, the type of analogy also changes, from geography (<span style="color:red">red</span>) to verb tense (<span style="color:purple">purple</span>) to adjectives (<span style="color:blue">blue</span>).
+3. The change in mean csPMI mirrors a change in the type of analogy, from geography (<span style="color:red">red</span>) to verb tense (<span style="color:purple">purple</span>) to adjectives (<span style="color:blue">blue</span>).
 The only outlier, *currency*, has a very high csPMI variance, 	very low accuracy, and word pairs that rarely co-occur in Wikipedia.
 Also note that while analogies correspond neatly to the mean csPMI, they have no relation to the mean PMI.

 #### Euclidean Distance and csPMI